ts-kontakt/comnt/README.md

 # comnt - template content using block-annotated comments

-A dead-simple, human-friendly way to manage template regions using **standard comment syntax** — no weird symbols, no broken files, no preprocessing to view your code in a browser.
+A small, simple, human-friendly way to manage template regions using **standard comment syntax** — no weird symbols, no broken files, no preprocessing to view your code in a browser.

-KEY ADVANTAGE: Templates remain fully functional working HTML and JavaScript code that can be opened, viewed, and tested directly in browsers. **Designer and developer see exactly the same**.
+KTemplates remain fully functional working HTML and JavaScript code that can be opened, viewed, and tested directly in browsers.

 One huge practical benefit: you can inject actual JavaScript-ready values from Python— not just strings or you can refer to javascript functions defined elsewhere.